website Translator

-Balke VO2max Test
+Balke VO2 max Test

-Testing and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made but in the analysis we need to bear in mind the factors that may influence the results.
+Testing and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made.
+In the analysis, we need to consider the factors influencing the results.

 Objective